project-aries/gradle-docker-applications-plugin/README.md

 ```
 applications {
     myPostgresStack {
+        network = 'hello-world' // Optional.
+Sets the custom network name.
+Defaults to app-name if not set.
+        skipNetwork = false // Optional.
+Whether to skip creating/connecting to custom network.
+Defaults to false.
         main {
             repository = 'postgres'
             tag = 'alpine' // optional and defaults to 'latest' if not set